Jgetch/Jgetch/README.md

 - 👋 Hi, I’m @Jgetch
-- 👀 I’m interested in CSS, HTML and Java
+- 👀 I’m interested in CSS, HTML 🌎, JavaScript 📝  and Python 🐍
-- 🌱 I’m currently learning CSS, HTML, Java and Python
+- 🌱 I’m currently learning CSS, HTML 🌎, JavaScript 📝  and Python 🐍
 - 💞️ I’m not looking to collaborate on anything right now